nichol20/mp3converter/README.md

 ## How to test

-**Before continuing, if you want to receive the IP address of the file to download by email, you will need to configure a few things.**
+**Before continuing, If you want to receive the file ID for download via email, you will need to configure a few things.**

 1 - You need to have an email address and a password to serve as the sender for the notification service.
 - One way is through the Google account application password manager: [apppassword](https://myaccount.google.com/u/1/apppasswords)